gustavobkrm/gustavobkrm/README.md

 # 💫 Welcome!
 # Hey there! 👋<br>I'm a Full Stack developer with 3+ years of experience that always loved the world of Computer Science!
-I consider myself a flexible person who always looks for versatility in my work environment. <br><br>Olá! 👋<br>Sou um desenvolvedor Full Stack com mais de 3 anos de experiencia, sempre apaixonado pelo mundo da computação, flexível e que preza pela versatilidade em ambiente de trabalho, buscando sempre me adaptar aos desafios propostos e adquirir o máximo de conhecimento.
+I consider myself a flexible person who always looks for versatility in my work environment.

 ## 🌐 Linkedin: